DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

 Kim et al. teach a composition and a method to improve stem cell capacity using 2-deoxy-D-glucose (2DG) (p.2, Description).
 Kim et al. teach a culture medium comprising 2DG, and the method of culturing mesenchymal stem cells in the medium comprising 2DG under hypoxic condition.
-Thus, the culture medium comprising 2DG taught by Kim et al. read on the claimed composition (“drug”) and the preparation of the culture medium comprising 2DG would read on the method of preparing a composition comprising 2DG as claimed.
+Thus, the culture medium comprising 2DG taught by Kim et al. read on the claimed composition (“drug”) comprising 2DG and mesenchymal stem cells and the culture comprising the culture medium comprising 2DG and mesenchymal stem cells in the culture would read on the method of preparing a composition comprising 2DG and stem cells as claimed.

 As discussed in Claim Interpretation above, the intended purpose of treating myocardial infarction does not require any step to be performed and it does not limit the method of preparing a composition comprising 2DG.
 Regardless, it is expected that the composition taught by Kim et al. would treat myocardial infarction and produce the claimed effect as the composition of Kim et al. is identical to the claimed “drug”.